rbrtsmith/rbrtsmith.github.io/_posts/2015-08-29-a-modern-frontend-workflow.md

 &nbsp;

 ##IDE's &amp; text editors
-Honestly, in web development there is no real need for a weighty IDE environment.
+Honestly, in front-end development there is no real need for a weighty IDE environment.
 A text editor will do just fine.
 The most popular right now are Sublime Text 3, Vim, Emacs and Atom.
+There are some IDE's that are used and are still very good - one of those is [webstorm](https://www.jetbrains.com/webstorm/).
 I personally use [Sublime text 3](http://www.sublimetext.com/3), out of the box it's very simple but has an incredible ecosystem of plugins and is highly customizable.
 With it's well thought out keyboard shortcuts and when combined with Emmet you can write and edit code **blazingly fast**

 Here's some plugins that I use with Sublime text 3